bacloud14/bacloud14/README.md

   - 🥺 Programming is hard, and programmers should be valued 🥺.
   - 😡 Advertising in the age of Internet is shit.
 Everyone can look for himself.
 Advertising in the Internet is like shiting in a garden.
 Now I think you can advertise for your product, it is now over 😡.
   - 🥺 Once, Most Hardware was sufficient for good games.
 I mean, the average personal computer were fit for the best games and we can make it happen again so more people play good games 🥺.
   - Think carefully about licensing your open source stuff.
-Cowboys are not fooling around and they won't value your work once you let them use it anyway.
+Cowboys are not fooling around and they won't value your work once you let them use it anyway. you don't want to cry later when big tech don't give a shit about you.